nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **module-mates** (i.e., students in the same module) to increase their productivity.

 Plannit will be the **go-to platform** for them to access all modules links and information without needing to tediously navigate through multiple websites.
+Students can also use it to track their tasks for each module with this application.

-Plannit allows tracking of student contacts by module.
+In addition, Plannit allows tracking of student contacts by module.
 Students do not have to worry about forgetting which friend takes which module.

 Plannit is **optimized for use via a Command Line Interface (CLI)**